 Mr. Hay has a Bachelor of Laws from Osgoode Hall Law School, York University and a Bachelor of Arts from the University of Toronto (Victoria College).
 He also holds a professional director designation from the Institute of Corporate Directors (ICD.D).

-Guy Holburn is Professor of Business, Economics and Public Policy at the Ivey Business School, Western University.
-His areas of expertise are regulation, governance, and business strategy, with a focus on the energy and utilities sectors.
-He has published widely in top peer-reviewed academic journals, has authored numerous reports on provincial and federal energy policies, and is a regular contributor to local and national media.
+Guy Holburn is Professor of Business, Economics and Public Policy at the Ivey Business School, University of Western Ontario.
+His areas of expertise are business strategy, regulation, and governance, with a focus on the energy and utilities sectors.
+He has published widely in top peer-reviewed academic journals and has authored more than a dozen reports on provincial and federal energy policy and regulation.

-Dr. Holburn is the founder and Director of the Ivey Energy Policy and Management Centre, which conducts applied research and education on energy sector policy.
-He is also a director of London Hydro corporation, a member of the Council for Clean and Reliable Energy, and a board member of the Alliance for Research on Corporate Sustainability.
+Dr. Holburn is the founder and former Director of the Ivey Energy Policy and Management Centre, a leading university-based research centre that conducts independent, evidence-based analysis of national and global energy sector issues.
+He is a Director of London Hydro, a board member of the Alliance for Research on Corporate Sustainability, and a member of the Council for Clean and Reliable Energy.

-Dr. Holburn has served as an expert consultant and advisor to corporations and governments in Canada and the U.S. He has provided advice on corporate governance, economic impact assessments, merger/acquisition strategy, electricity regulation, pipeline regulation, and regional economic development strategy.
-He has testified as an expert witness on industry regulation, business strategy and corporate governance, including at the Muskrat Falls Inquiry and in private commercial litigation.
+Dr. Holburn has served as a consultant and advisor to corporations and governments in Canada and the U.S. He has provided advice on economic impact assessments, corporate governance, merger/acquisition strategy, regional economic development strategy, electricity pricing policy, pipeline regulation, and corporate performance improvement.
+He testified as an expert witness on utility regulation and Crown corporation governance issues at the Muskrat Falls Inquiry in 2018 and 2019.
+He has also testified in court as an expert witness on business strategy issues in commercial litigation.

 Holburn joined Ivey in 2001 and teaches both degree and executive development programs.
 He holds a Ph.D. and M.A. from the University of California, Berkeley, and a B.A.
 Hons.
 (First Class) from Cambridge University.
 Previously Holburn worked for several years as a management consultant for Bain and Company in England and in South Africa.